-CS I/O or DC Barrel Connector (not USB)

-9 to 16 VDC
+CS I/O or DC Barrel Connector (not USB) 9 to 16 Vdc

-To prevent the NL241 from being powered over the CS I/O port remove the internal jumper.
-See Cables, pinouts, LED function, and jumper (p.
-42) for more information.
+If you wish to prevent the NL241 from being powered over the CS I/O port, you can do so by removing a jumper.
+See Appendix B, Cables, Pinouts, LED Function, and Jumper (p.
+B-1), for more information.

-Typical Power Consumption (@ 12VDC)
+Typical Power Consumption (@ 12Vdc)

-Client Mode: 7.5 to 8 mA idle, 65 to 75 mA communicating

-Access Point Mode: 67 mA idle, 70 mA communicating

-Standby: less than 1.5 mA
+Client Mode: 7.5 to 8 mA idle, 65 to 75 mA communicating Access Point Mode: 67 mA idle, 70 mA communicating Standby: less than 1.5 mA

 Standby power is when the NL241 Wi-Fi power has been turned off.
-This state can be enabled by configuration of the Mode button or by using the IPNetPower() data logger instruction.
+This state can be enabled by configuration of the Mode button or by using the IPNetPower() datalogger instruction.
 See the CRBasic help for an example of using the IPNetPower() instruction.
 Note that the IPNetPower() instruction is only applicable when the NL241 is configured with bridge mode enabled.
-See Mode button (p.
-19) for information on the Mode button configuration.
+See Section 6.7, Mode Button (p.
+16), for information on the Mode button configuration.